conanxyz/platonnode/README.md

 docker-compose up --build -d
 ```

-This will build the Docker image and start the Platon node container in detached mode.
+This will build the Docker image and start the PlatON node container in detached mode.

 ### 3. Data Persistence